figueroaignacio/figueroaignacio/README.md

 Hello.
-I own a computer and I learned (learning) to code
+I own a computer and I started to write code.